-As part of the Leeds Teaching Hospitals commitment to open and honest care, we are taking this opportunity to explain how we ensure safe nurse staffing within our hospitals.
+As part of the Leeds Teaching Hospitals commitment to open and honest care, we are taking this opportunity to explain how we ensure Safe Nursing and Midwifery staffing within our hospitals.

 What is safe nurse staffing?

-Safe nurse staffing means that we have the right staff in the right place at the right time to provide the care that you or friends and relatives need.
+Safe Nursing and Midwifery staffing means that we have the right staff in the right place at the right time to provide the care that you or friends and relatives need.

 How do we do this?

-Each ward or department is made up of a number qualified nurses and trained support staff, called Clinical Support Workers.
-They are led by a Senior Sister / Charge Nurse supported by a Junior Sister / Charge Nurse.
-They all wear different uniforms so you can be clear about their position and role in your care.
+Each ward or department is made up of a number registered nurses, midwives and trained support staff.
+They are led by a Senior Sister / Charge Nurse or the Nurse/Midwife in charge of the shift

 How do we know how many staff are needed on a ward?